Transfer credit Databases

 I. Evaluation of Credits from Accredited Colleges or Universities

-A. Students are required to complete a minimum of 60 semester hours of credit at Skidmore to receive a Skidmore degree.
+A. Students are required to complete a minimum of 60 semester hours of credit at Skidmore to receive a Skidmore degree (120 credits total).
 A maximum of 60 credits can be awarded in transfer credit (including credit by examination).

 B. To earn credit at Skidmore College, all transfer credit must come from a regionally accredited, degree-granting college or university (including community colleges) or a program preapproved by Skidmore’s Office of Off-Campus Study and Exchanges.